Mi-V-Soft-RISC-V/PolarFire-Eval-Kit/Libero_Projects/README.md

     2. Execute the selected script, Project -> Execute Script
     3. Select the directory that the script is located in, using the "..."
     4. Select the script and select "Open"
-    5. In the arguments text box, enter "CFG1 SYNTHESIZE"
+    5. In the arguments text box, enter "CFG1 SYNTHESIZE PS"
     6. Select the "Run" button to execute the script
     7. Once complete, a script report will be generated.

-In this example, the arguments "CFG1 SYNTHESIZE" are entered to take the project through to Synthesis.
+In this example, the arguments "CFG1 SYNTHESIZE PS" are entered to take the 'PS' die project through to Synthesis.

 Libero executes the script and opens the Mi-V sample project.
 The script adds Timing constraints to the project for Synthesis, Place and Route, and Timing Verification.
 Additionally, IO Constraints are added to the project for Place and Route.
 The project can now be taken through the remainder of the Libero SoC design flow.

 ## <a name="Script arguments"></a> Script Arguments
-In the examples above the arguments "CFG1" and "CFG1 SYNTHESIZE" were entered.
+In the examples above the arguments "CFG1" and "CFG1 SYNTHESIZE PS" were entered.
 The complete set of script arguments are documented here.

 #### First argument:
 | Argument                  |  Description   |